modelscope/data-juicer/tools/evaluator/README.md

 2. Mount a shared file system (e.g., NAS) to the same path (e.g., `/mnt/shared`) on the above machines.

-3. Install data-juicer in the shared file system (e.g., `/mnt/shared/code/data-juicer`).
+3. Install Data-Juicer in the shared file system (e.g., `/mnt/shared/code/data-juicer`).

 4. Install thirdparty dependencies (Megatron-LM and HELM) accoroding to [`thirdparty/README.md`](../../thirdparty/README.md) on each machine.